Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

     cd GEMprep
 ~~~
-4. Now, use the cloned GEM information to prepare your GEM for analysis. *If we were comparing multiple gems, then there would be an additional merge step* python ~/Desktop/classroom/myfiles/GEMmaker_runs/GEMprep/bin/merge.py {gem1} {gem2} *using the GEMprep software*.
-The below steps prep the GEMs for any analysis that could be chosen, but different analyses could require more preprocessing.
+4. Now, use the cloned GEM information to prepare your GEM for analysis. *If we were comparing multiple gems, there would be an additional merge step* python ~/Desktop/classroom/myfiles/GEMmaker_runs/GEMprep/bin/merge.py {gem1} {gem2} *using the GEMprep software*.
+The below steps prep the GEMs for any analysis that could be chosen, but different studies could require more preprocessing.
 ~~~
     python ~/Desktop/classroom/myfiles/GEMmaker_runs/GEMprep/bin/merge.py GEMmaker.GEM.AUTISM.human.txt GEMmaker.GEM.CONTROL.human.txt merged-autism-control-gem.txt